Need Help? Give us a call.

 John Leonotti over at QuickBooks lays out the following advice: “The planning starts with determining your personal and business goals, and then assessing your mental and financial readiness.
 After that, you need to identify the exit options that are most aligned with your goals and readiness.”

 At that point, you need to attend to “the executable items, such as taxes, deal structure,” and so on.
 You also need to understand the full value of your company to understand what your options might be.

 In short, it’s all about crystallizing your goals to make the best decision for your business at the appropriate time of exit.

 If your exit is in the immediate future, you need to choose one plan and stick with it.
 But if you have the time to plan ahead, it’s a good idea to set yourself up for multiple options.
 Fortunately, you’ve got numerous exit strategy options to choose from when thinking about the future of your business.

-Even while you’re starting your business, you should be thinking about your ideal exit strategy.
+Even while you’re starting your business, you should at least think about your ideal exit strategy.
 Hopefully, this article gets you started planning your exit strategy for small business.